COVID-19 Vaccine Exemptions

-Please be aware that, if an exemption is granted, individuals who are not up-to-date with COVID-19 vaccination (as defined by the Centers for Disease Control) will be subject to certain public health measures and must accept full responsibility for their health, thus removing liability from Marist College to the required immunizations.
+Please be aware that, if an exemption is granted, individuals who have not completed the full COVID-19 vaccine series and first booster will be subject to certain public health measures and must accept full responsibility for their health, thus removing liability from Marist College to the required immunizations.
 Subject to public health conditions, these restrictions may include, but are not limited to:

 - Isolation or quarantine requirements

 - Inability to participate in certain high-risk activities without Marist- approved public health modifications being adopted.